OriginCode/OriginCode/README.md

 I'm also a rhythm game player, I spend most of my free time playing beatmania IIDX (as of 2024-09-04 I'm SP 中伝 and DP 五段) and Be-Music Source (BMS) (as of 2024-09-04 I'm ★3 sl5).

-I also play a wide range of other arcade rhythm games, PC rhythm games too, but no mobile ones (I don't like tapping on a screen, so I don't play CHUNITHM either).
+I also play a wide range of other arcade rhythm games, PC rhythm games too, but no mobile ones (I don't like tapping on a flat surface, so I don't play CHUNITHM either).